Land registration: Ireland

 The Registry of Deeds has since 1708 dealt with the registration of wills, marriage settlements, title deeds, mortgage documents and other documentation concerning granting of title over land.
 It was originally set up to enforce the legislation regarding ownership of land by Catholics.
 A registered deed took precedence over an unregistered deed.
 Original deeds and their schedules were not retained by the registry, but rather detailed summaries (called "memorials") of conveyancing and mortgage documents are stamped and filed by the registrar.
 These documents are generally signed by at least one of the parties and one of the witnesses of the deeds.
 No certificates or guarantees of title are issued: the registry merely endeavours to provide information concerning the deeds lodged against a certain property – and, crucially, the order in which they were lodged – such as the last named owner or the latest mortgage to be lodged.

 Both registries are managed by the Property Registration Authority.
 The Registry of Deeds occupies one site, namely one half of the King's Inns building on Henrietta Street, Dublin and the Land Registry has offices in Dublin, Waterford and in Roscommon, with its head office situated in the Four Courts, Dublin.
 Prior to COVID-19, both were freely accessible to the public and did not require an appointment to visit, but now do.
 Since the Republic of Ireland gained independence in 1922, its registries have only dealt with the land comprised in its 26 counties (formerly the Irish Free State, 1922–37).
 Since 1922, the remaining 6 counties of Northern Ireland have their own separate register of land now being administered by the Land and Property Services in the Northern Ireland Department of Finance and Personnel.
 However, the Registry of Deeds in Dublin still holds and provides memorials relating to the 6 Northern Irish counties for the time period 1708–1922.

 Recording of title under recent legislative changes is now compulsory.
 Public access to the index and folios is limited to individuals who have an account with the Property Registration Authority.

 The Property Registration Authority in Ireland is connected to the European Land Information Service EULIS.

+The authority was merged into the newly established Tailte Éireann in 2023.